-No. 22 Kansas State routs No. 9 Oklahoma State, 48-0 - NewsBreak
+No. 22 Kansas State Routs No. 9 Oklahoma State, 48-0 - NewsBreak

 THE TAKEAWAY

-Oklahoma State had won eight of its past 10 against ranked opponents, and the losses were by five last year to Baylor and three in double-overtime to TCU this season.
+Oklahoma State had won eight of its past 10 against ranked opponents, and the losses were by five last year to Baylor in by three in double-overtime to TCU earlier this season.
 But the Cowboys never put up a fight against Kansas State, even though the winner would have the inside track on a possible rematch with the Horned Frogs in the Big 12 title game.

 Kansas State celebrated its first home game in 28 days by ending a three-game skid against the Cowboys in confidence-building fashion.
 It dominated on both sides of the ball, and on special teams, nearly got a punt return touchdown.